 Caring for our community’s children is a key element of The Elizabeth Hospice’s mission.

 Childhood grief is more prevalent than most people realize.
 One in five children will experience the death of someone significant in their life before they reach the age of 18.
-Without support, grieving children are at higher than normal risk for problems in school, substance abuse, depression and anxiety.
+Without child grief support, grieving children are at higher than normal risk for problems in school, substance abuse, depression and anxiety.

 Our comprehensive Children’s Bereavement Program is the only one of its kind in San Diego County and Southwest Riverside County.
-Services are free of charge and open to everyone.
+Services are free of charge for child bereavement and open to everyone.